emews/emews-project-creator/README.md

 configuration files can be found [here](https://github.com/emews/emews-project-creator/tree/master/example_cfgs) in the `example_cfgs` directory in the EMEWS Creator github repository.
 See the [Workflow Templates](#workflow_templates) section for more information.

+The final command `init_db` creates and initializes the postgresql database required for running an esql workflow.
+Its arguments will also be covered in the [Workflow Templates](#workflow_templates) section below.
+When executing the `init_db` command, no arguments to `emewscreator` are required.
 ## EMEWS Project Structure ##

 Each of the workflow types will create the default EMEWS project structure